arlandfran/h17ku/docs/testing.md

 This fixture yields a PyMongo client for testing.
 Setting `scope="module"` means the fixture is destroyed during teardown of the last test in the module.

+Now you can pass this fixture as an argument to your test function and access the return value in the test.

-In this project, any fixture that writes data to MongoDB also cleans itself up on teardown so that the test database doesn't get bloated with any test data.
+> In this project, any fixture that writes data to MongoDB also cleans itself up on teardown so that the test database doesn't get bloated with any test data.

 Fixtures can also request other fixtures.
 This allows you to compose a generic fixture and then reuse that for different test cases.